Find Affordable College Courses

 68 Yearly Graduations

 The 5th most popular school in the country for other legal professions majors who are seeking their master's degree is Fordham University.
 Roughly 16,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,730 per year, while in-state graduate students, on average, pay $23,112 per year.
-During the 2020-2021 academic year, 68 people received their master's degree in other legal professions from Fordham U. About 57% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,335 per year, while in-state graduate students, on average, pay $25,080 per year.
+During the most recent year for which we have data, 68 people received their master's degree in other legal professions from Fordham U. Of these students, 62% were women and 9% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in other legal professions at Fordham University make a median salary of 56,335.

 #6